 All-Natural DIY Cold and Flu Remedies to Help Kick Your Sick to the Curb

 Take healing into your own hands with these easy home cures

-As if COVID-19 weren’t enough to worry about, cold and flu season is still very much here.
-We’re spending more time indoors, breathing a lot of recycled air, staying up too late, and many of us are participating in daily virtual happy hours—this all takes its toll on our health.
+As if COVID-19 weren’t enough to worry about, cold and flu season is on its way, too.
+We’re spending more time indoors, breathing a lot of recycled air, staying up too late, stressing out—this all takes its toll on our health.
 But that doesn’t mean we can’t take healing into our own hands.
 Here, some of our go-to DIY cold and flu remedies will have you on the mend in no time.

 Every time I start to feel that telltale tickle in my throat, my first line of defense is to make myself a big bowl of spicy soup like kimchi stew or Sichuan fish soup.
 Chile, garlic, and ginger are the holy trinity for killing the funk; I’m back in action just a day or two later.
 Spicy food clears the sinuses and helps breaks up the mucus in your lungs, and the warm, salty broth is ideal for soothing a sore throat while providing your with much-needed hydration.
 We love a good, numb-spicy hot pot (it’s a great way to get in some vitamin-rich veggies, too), but if you can’t handle the heat, try warm miso soup—you’ll also get gut-healthy probiotics while you sip.

 Photo via Time Inc. Food Studios